Nearshore Outsourcing: What Is It and How Do You Use It?

 - Geographical proximity

-If a project requires personal meetings during its lifecycle, travel costs for you or your project manager can be a way lower than with offshore development.
+If a project requires personal meetings during its lifecycle, travel costs for you or your project manager will be way lower compared to the case of offshore development.

-Usually, distances between the main development hubs and nearshore development markets are covered by direct airlines, so in some cases, it also means traveling directly to and from a meeting which won’t require a hotel stay.
+Usually, direct airlines cover the distances between the main development hubs and nearshore markets.
+In some cases, it also means traveling directly to and from a meeting that won’t require a hotel stay.

 - Fewer (or no) time-zone differences

-With nearshore outsourcing, partnering companies are usually located in the same or the nearest timezone, which maximizes the amount of time you can spend on efficient communication throughout the workday.
+In the case of nearshore outsourcing, partnering companies are usually located in the same or the nearest timezone.
+This maximizes the amount of time you can spend on efficient communication throughout the workday.

 - Cost savings

-Almost instant communication saves a big part of the budget compared to offshore, when developers may lose paid time on waiting for your response, task management, research, or working the wrong way and then doing the work once more after you notice a problem.
+Almost instant communication saves a big part of the budget compared to offshore.
+However, in the second case, the developers may lose paid time waiting for your response, task management, research, or working the wrong way and then redoing the work after noticing a problem.

-Fast and easy travel to the neighboring countries will also save money on tickets, as there are probably lots of competing transport companies that dump the ticket costs.
+Fast and easy travel to the neighboring countries will also save money on tickets.
+There are probably lots of competing transport companies with low ticket costs.

 - Cultural and language similarities

-Similar language and culture are playing a considerable role in the nearshore software development process, as it simplifies and speeds up the process.
+Similar language and culture play considerable roles in the nearshore software development process as they simplify and speed up the operations.

-If you and your nearshore outsourcing company speak the common language, you communication process may be faster and clearer than that in English, even if you both have a great English proficiency.
+Suppose you and your nearshore outsourcing company speak the same language.
+In that case, your communication process may be faster and more transparent than that in English, even if you both have excellent English proficiency.

 - Compensation of staff shortages

-Nearshore software development companies are the best option to augment your team in case of staff shortage, as engineers from those are used to the project-based work and flexible enough to dive in a new project with all due quality standards.
+Nearshore software development companies are the best option to augment your team in case of staff shortage.
+Such software engineers are used to project-based work and are flexible enough to dive into a new project with all due quality standards.

-This process will be naturally faster and easier with nearshore outsourcing due to the same language and cultural similarity described above.
+The development process will be naturally faster and easier with nearshore outsourcing due to the same language and cultural similarities described above.